waok8s/waok8s/wao-scheduler/README.md

 ## Overview

 WAO Scheduler schedules pods with features focused on minimizing power consumption.
-This is done with the following scheduler plugins:
+This is done by the following scheduler plugins:

 - `MinimizePower`: Score nodes based on expected power consumption.
 - `PodSpread`: Keep availability high by spreading pods across nodes, works together with MinimizePower.